jschoeley/2015-edsd-ggplot/README.md

 V. Multivariate Visualization

-  - we apply all of `gplot` to analyse a more complex dataset
+  - we apply all of `ggplot` to analyse a more complex dataset